lokmanTech/youtube_data_engineering/README.md

 **Why Youtube, as leading platform for advertisement usage?**

-Top three most-visited websites (monthly) after google.com
+YouTube is on of the top three most-visited websites (monthly) after google.com

 *source: [Exploding Topics - Most Visited Website in The World (June 2024), by Josh Howarth, published on 1st June 2024](https://explodingtopics.com/blog/most-visited-websites)*